hbrice/cis422project2/docs/index.rst

 Welcome to lunarshift's documentation!
 ======================================

 lunarshift provides a convenient and efficient user interface for managers and employees to coordinate work shift schedules effortlessly.

+Feel free to report `issues`_ and view our `source`_

+.. issues: github.com/hbrice/cis422/issues
+.. source: github.com/hbrice/cis422

 Documentation for the site is organized into a few different sections below: